 Most historians believe that maize was domesticated in the Tehuacan Valley of Mexico.
 Numerous varieties were cultivated by the Olmecs and Mayas.
 Corn had spread throughout Mesoamerica by 2500 B.C.E.

 In a region with so many varieties of corn, names evolved.
 The type of corn grown in the U.S. is called elote (ee-LO-tay).
-Peruvian-style corn, with giant white kernels, is called maiz (ma-EES).
+Peruvian-style corn, with giant white kernels, is called maiz (ma-EES), spelled maize and pronounced MAYS in English.

 It is also called choclo in Peru (more than 30 varieties of corn are grown in every color and size imaginable).
 These jumbo kernels have a different texture than American corn varieties and are less sweet.
 They were first cultivated in Cusco, the city high in the Andes that was once the capital of the Inca empire.